 In one sense, Iran is a country—a geographic place—with a border and a government and its own economy.
-But in another sense, Iran is community of people that transcends borders and reaches to every corner of the world.
-Iran is a culture, a birthplace, a nationality, and for some it is unfortunately a home in which they are no longer welcome.
+But in another sense, Iran is a community of people that transcends borders and reaches every corner of the world.
+Iran is a culture, a birthplace, a nationality, and for some, it is, unfortunately, a home in which they are no longer welcome.

 It is a turbulent time in geographical Iran.
 It is no longer a country of the people but that of a fundamentalist regime run by President Hassan Rouhani.
 In the past year alone the Iranian community has been shaken by a surge of executions, horrific acid attacks against “improperly veiled” women, worsening prison camp conditions, and nuclear negotiations that the Supreme Leader Khamenei threatens to run into the ground if they show any signs of compromise.

 Today (June 13), members of the global Iranian community will gather in Paris to outline the issues facing modern Iran and explore possible institutional and organizational solutions.
 Some 1,000 political figures, activists, and religious leaders will attend the Conference for Democratic Change in Iran.
 This year’s theme is “Regime Change in Iran, We Can & We Must”, and speakers will discuss how a democratic shift can occur in Iran in the coming years.

 The conference taking place today is happening in a timely manner, as June 30th will be the deadline for a nuclear deal between Tehran and the P5+1 world.
 Most of Iran’s neighbors are also wary that Tehran would make a false pledge to forgo its uranium enrichment for weaponization in return for having international sanctions lifted, and all the while secretly building its nuclear weapon.
 The gathering will highlight some of the key issues to be discussed before June 30th and it is important for everyone to fully understand what a ‘deal’ could entail.